cefn/react-replay-events/README.md

 Both of these cases are handled with the same code path of 'resuming' a DOM event (with no ATI or other click-modelling logic).
 It is hoped that all click cases are covered by it.

+To skip directly to the core implementation, see handleClick in [replay/lib/replay.js](replay/lib/replay.js)

 ```
 cd replay
 npx next dev